 What you do next can have far reaching consequences.

-Selling your stock investments when the market is down can set your savings back years.
+Selling your stock investments when the stock market drops can set your savings back years.
 Protect your portfolio!
 I’m going to go through 5 things you can do to weather the storms that inevitably blow through financial markets every few years.

 **Note: This article assumes you have a reasonable asset allocation based on your risk tolerance (how much up & down you can stomach), risk need (how much drama you have to deal with to reach your goals) and time horizon.
 This is not investment advice.
 Talk to your financial advisor.

 Tip #1 Keep Buying & Don’t Look

 No, seriously.
 Don’t look.
 It’s an unfortunate part of human psychology that we hate losing.
 We actually feel the pain of loss more than the joy of gain.
 Rather than fight this instinct, let’s acknowledge it and figure out how to work around it.
 When the stock market drops, just put your statements aside and commit to not signing in to view your account balances.
 In fact, if you are in your 30’s, 40’s or even 50's, a market downturn is typically a good buying opportunity.
 So keep buying into your diversified portfolio, even when that feels counter-intuitive.